thesnappingdog/hubspot-multistep-form-generator/README.md

 - Transpile code to ES5 and see if it still works
 - Figure out why code breaks when 'Set as a raw HTML form' is disabled
+- Generalise incoming variable to find email key instead of relying on index

 Feel free to do a pull request if you have improvements :+1: